JWock82/Pynite/README.md

 * Allowed tension/compression-only support springs to reactivate after being deactivated.
 Erroneous deflections were being reported on very flexible models that experienced a lot of movement with T/C support springs.
 * `matplotlib` is now an optional dependency.
 You'll only need to install it if you want to view plots for members.
 * Documentation for installation has been improved.

-v0.0.75
-* Bug fix & improvements for PDF printing capabilities.
-Methods used to print PDF's had fallen behind updates to the rest of the program.
-It should be fixed now.
-The way PDF's are printed has changed slightly.
-Examples have been updated to demonstrate this and the documentation on readthedocs has been updated as well: (https://pynite.readthedocs.io/en/latest/reporting.html).

-v0.0.74
-* Bug fix for rectangular meshes with very close control points.
-The program now checks for mesh control points that are for all practical purposes the same and eliminates the duplicates.

-v0.0.73
-* Bug fix for merging duplicated plate names when using models with multiple meshes.

-v0.0.72
-* Bug fix for point loads at the ends of physical members.
-These point loads were erroneously being applied at the end of all segments of the physical member.
-This error was introduced with the new physical member feature late last year.
-Prior to that this error did not exist.
-* Improvements to plate meshing: (1) Rectangular meshes now automatically renumber nodes and elements to avoid duplicating names that are already in the model.
-This feature is only available for rectangular meshes at the moment.
-For other types of meshes you'll need to manually specify the start node and start element for numbering.
-(2) Meshes also now automatically stay in sync with the model.
-A node moved in the model will automatically reflect back on the mesh.
-Changes to elements in the model will automatically be reflected in the mesh.
-The program used to lose track of this.
-Once the mesh was generated it was "one and done" and no more.

-v0.0.71
-* WARNING: This version will require reworking your models to incorporate `Materials`.
-Be prepared to rework your models before you upgrade.
-The examples have all been updated to show you how to do this.
-* Added `Material` definitions.
-This does not change Pynite's behavior much, but it prepares the way for future features.
-* Greatly simplified the process of meshing plates/quads.
-Meshes can now be generated directly from the `FEModel3D` object.
-* Added data types to the many dictionaries storing data in the `FEModel3D` object.
-Most development environments will now offer hints when using these dictionaries directly.
-This makes accessing the results you're interested in more intuitive.
-* Simplified internal code for finding unique names for objects.

-v0.0.70
-* Array output of member force diagrams and displacement diagrams has been added.